paperkisscrafts/legalmattic/Privacy-Policy.md

 ### Contact

-If you have questions about deleting or correcting your personal data email [artists@paperkisscrafts.com](mailto://artists@paperkisscrafts.com).
+If you have questions about deleting or correcting your personal data send an email to artists@paperkisscrafts.com.
+You may also send us a message via the contact forum on the bottom of this page.

 ### Attribution